 The RE 2020 climate & energy package is a set of binding legislation to ensure the EU meets its climate and energy targets for the year 2030.
 The package sets three key targets:

 The text is still under discussion and will not be published until autumn 2020.
 This article aims to provide an overview of the information that prefigures the text and the avenues revealed.
-However, in the absence of the final publication, the contours of the text may still evolve.
+However, as long as the final publication has not yet been released, the contours of the text may still evolve .

 The thresholds will probably be refined since consultations with professionals in the sector are still ongoing in the various European countries.
 The EU is reflecting on the challenges of mitigation and adaptation to climate change and should establish a reference system enabling financial actors to identify and promote the most energy-efficient buildings.
 RE 2020 sets the objective of energy neutrality for new buildings, compliant new buildings could then be classified as "green" on the financial markets according to the European taxonomy.